Scream (franchise): Box office performance

 Scream was closely followed by Scream 2 with less than $1 million separating their respective box-office takings.
 By late 1998, Scream 2 broke December opening weekend records for its box-office takings in 1997 and held the record until December 15, 2000.
-Unlike the first two films, Scream 3 was not well received critically and made less domestically at the box office (though still did very well), taking $89.1 million, compared to Scream and Scream 2 with $103 million and $101.1 million respectively.
+Unlike the first two films, Scream 3 was not well received critically and made less domestically at the box office, though still did very well, taking $89.1 million, compared to Scream and Scream 2 with $103 million and $101.1 million respectively.
 The takings of all three installments remained relatively equal in other territories, with less than $2 million separating them.

-Scream 4 underperformed domestically, grossing just less than its $40 million budget, making $38.2 million in the United States and Canada.
+Scream 4 underperformed domestically, grossing just less than its $40 million budget, making $38.2 million in the U.S. and Canada.
 It did better internationally, grossing $59 million in other territories for a total worldwide gross of $97.1 million.
 It remains the lowest financially performing entry in the series to date and, according to industry experts, the film's opening weekend was "disappointing", with the film representing the second-lowest opening of the Scream franchise.
-Scream (2022) grossed $81.6 million in the United States and Canada, and $57.2 million in other territories, for a worldwide total of $138.9 million.
+Scream (2022) grossed $81.6 million in the U.S. and Canada, and $57.2 million in other territories, for a worldwide total of $138.9 million.

 Scream VI had grossed $168.8 million worldwide as of May 1, 2023.
-It became the highest grossing instalment of the franchise at the domestic US box office (in unadjusted figures) and was the first movie in the franchise to cross $100 million dollars at the domestic US box office in 26 years, since Scream 2 in 1997.
+It became the highest grossing instalment of the franchise at the domestic US box office (in unadjusted figures) and was the first movie in the franchise to cross $100 million at the domestic US box office in 26 years, since Scream 2 in 1997.
+In 2026, Scream 7 became the highest grossing movie in the franchise, earning over $200 million at the global box office.
+The film surpassed its $45 million budget, grossing $121,852,468 domestically and $213,835,967 worldwide.